 - The HKC Health Program is also open to parents of Happy Kids on a needs basis

-- At HKC we have several children with severe malnutrition problems
+- At HKC we approximately 20% of our children suffer from problems associated with malnutrition

-- Costs of medical appointments, surgeries and medication will be covered by HKC’s Health Fund and we all children registered with HKC receive considerable discounts thanks to our aforementioned partnerships.
+- Costs of medical appointments, surgeries, and medication will be covered by HKC’s Health Fund and we all children registered with HKC receive considerable discounts thanks to our aforementioned partnerships.

 - The best way to prevent health problems is education on hygiene practices and at home treatment for common illnesses